 Acthar Gel

-*Acthar Gel is a highly purified preparation of adrenocorticotropin hormone (ACTH) obtained from pituitary glands isolated from pigs, which is mixed with a gel and injected subcutaneously or intramuscularly so that it is released slowly into the bloodstream.
+Acthar Gel is a highly purified preparation of adrenocorticotropin hormone (ACTH) obtained from pituitary glands isolated from pigs, which is then mixed with a gel and injected subcutaneously, under the skin, or intramuscularly, into a muscle, so that it is released slowly into the bloodstream.* It is not a steroid and is said to work differently from steroids, however, it can have similar side effects.

 *Source: Sarcoidosis News